 Though he had already been turned away many times whilst on the topic, Wú Fèng was not about to give in.
 He had spent decades with the people of the Ali Mountains.
 He knew they were no simple barbarians.
 They could be reasoned with.

-“There must be a way.”
+“There must be a solution.”
 Wú Fèng was convinced.

 The merchant spent the night tossing and turning tirelessly in his makeshift bed.
 Gradually, an idea crept into his mind and, slowly, it took form.
 He opened his eyes, sat up and realized that, yes, this would be it.